Seeed-Studio/MakerCamp/2026-01-MIT/Ben/README.md

 ![Soil Node Schematic](media/image2.jpg "Soil Node Schematic")

-PCB routing is clearly both an art and a science.
+PCB routing is an art and a science.
 I spent many hours lost in the act of weaving traces in and out of my board.
 Given that my only other experience with routing came from taking "How to Make Almost Anything" last semester, I had only ever routed one-sided boards, which I then milled myself (see below).
 Making the jump to designing a 2-layer board was extremely freeing, now that I was no longer limited by the unique constraints of DIY milled PCBs.

 ![HTMAA Circuit](media/image8.jpg "HTMAA Circuit")